 - Coordinate multiple creative suppliers - The photo studio has become a key focus at many organizations in today’s digital world.
-More and more, people are relying on the digital supply chain, and need access to it.
+More and more, people are relying on the digital content supply chain, and need access to it.

-- Centralize collections of content and metadata - If a company doesn’t connect content assets throughout the product lifecycle from identification to support, it creates a less efficient digital supply chain - hindering the potential of accelerating ideas to market and the value of assets.
+- Centralize collections of content and metadata - If a company doesn’t connect content assets throughout the product lifecycle from identification to support, it creates a less efficient content supply chain - hindering the potential of accelerating ideas to market and the value of assets.

 Are you well equipped to face these challenges?